kdave/btrfsmaintenance/README.md

 confused by free space as reported eg. by `df`.

 __Impact when active:__ Possibly big.
-There's a mix of read and write operations, is seek-heavy on a rotational devices.
+There's a mix of read and write operations, is seek-heavy on rotational devices.
 This can interfere with other work in case the same set of blocks is affected.

 The balance command uses filters to do the work in smaller batches.